 Stamp Duty Calculator

 Are you up to speed with stamp duty in Australia?
-Every state and territory Downunder possesses its own stamp duty rates and regulations.
+Every state and territory Downunder has its own stamp duty rates and regulations.

-Stamp duty must be paid within a certain window, typically between 30 days to 60 days from the date of sale completion.
-It is important to pay your stamp duty on time as fines may be applicable for late or missed taxes.
+You need to pay stamp duty within a certain window, typically between 30 and 60 days from the date of sale completion.
+It’s essential to pay your stamp duty on time, as fines may be applicable for late or missed taxes.

-Do you know how much you will need to pay when buying an Aussie home?
+Do you know how much you must pay when buying an Aussie home?
 Are you eligible for any concessions or exemptions?

 Find out how much stamp duty you need to pay using Odin Mortgage’s stamp duty calculator today!

-Stamp duty is a tax that you must pay when you buy a property in Australia.
-Many countries across the world require homebuyers to pay for stamp duty, also known as transfer duty.
+Stamp duty is a tax you must pay when buying a property in Australia.
+Many countries worldwide require homebuyers to pay for stamp duty, also known as transfer duty.

-However, Australia is unique in the way stamp duty rules vary from state to territory.
+However, Australia is unique in how stamp duty rules vary from state to territory.
 Each local government decides how much stamp duty is payable and who benefits from discounts.

-It can be difficult to know how much stamp duty you need to pay in Australia when you are an Aussie resident.
+It can be challenging to know how much stamp duty you must pay in Australia as an Aussie resident.
 However, as an Australian Expat or foreign national, you may be understandably clueless!

-The total stamp duty you need to pay depends on the value of the property and the state or territory the property is located.
-Use Odin Mortgage’s Stamp Duty Calculator to receive an accurate stamp duty fee for your own personal circumstance.
+The total stamp duty you need to pay depends on the property’s value and location (state or territory).
+Use Odin Mortgage’s Stamp Duty Calculator to receive an accurate stamp duty fee for your circumstance.

 However, here are the latest stamp duty rates for each Aussie state or territory: